dsajdl01/SQL_exercise/hackeRangSQL/aggregation/README.md

 3) Population Density Difference.
 Print the difference between
    the maximum and minimum city populations.

+13) Revising Aggregations - The Sum function
+    Write a query that will return the total population of
+    the cities for which the District equals California.

+14) Revising Aggregations - Averages
+    Write a query that will return the average population of the cities for which the District equals California.

+15) Revising Aggregations - The Count Function
+    Write a query that will return the number of cities for
+    which the population exceeds 100000.

 Given a table STATION that holds data for five fields namely ID, CITY,
 STATE, NORTHERN LATITUDE and WESTERN LONGITUDE.